 Plasticizers are an essential component in a variety of materials ranging from vinyl to rubber to PVC.
 You’ll find plasticizers in products such as car tires, seat cushions, shoe soles, glasses, electrical cords, plastic forks, dishes and much more.

-Identifying the right plasticizer for a specific molecule requires testing, data and analytics.
+Identifying the right plasticizer for a specific applications requires screening, synthesis, analysis and testing.
 Problems with a plasticizer can seriously interfere with a product’s function and quality, particularly in regard to flexibility or performance.
-So confidence in the suitability of a plasticizer for a particular molecule or polymer is essential for manufacturing companies.

 Streamlining the molecule screening process

 Developing a streamlined process to screen potential new plasticizer molecules was the goal behind the creation of a new virtual lab by an international specialty chemical company.
-Chemometrics specialists used SIMCA software as the heart of a new multivariate data analytics process that serves as a customized virtual lab.
+The chemometrics specialist used SIMCA software as the heart of a new multivariate data analytics process that serves as a customized virtual lab.
 The virtual lab is able to screen molecules using data-driven methods rather than relying on trial and error and specific domain knowledge.

-As a result, the company was able to streamline the process for identification of new plasticizer molecules, saving time and resources.
+As a result, the company was able to streamline the process for identification of new plasticizer molecules, testing the toolbox for other applications with the potential for saving time and resources.

 Want to know more?

 Download the case story to find out more.